 A variety of apps, such as Procreate or Linea Sketch, allow you to create art that is limited only by your skill and imagination when you use the Apple Pencil.
 And there are apps available that will let you use your iPad as a graphics tablet for your Mac, meaning you don’t have to buy additional hardware if you use a combination of iPad and Mac for your art.

-The Apple Pencil lets you easily scribble down notes during meetings.
+The Apple Pencil lets business users easily scribble down notes during meetings.
 This may be faster for some people and lets you avoid the distraction of a laptop screen poking up between you and the others in the meeting.
+In fact, taking notes at a meeting is a very common use of the Apple Pencil by business users.
+It even makes writing notes with figures a breeze, which can be difficult if you type out your notes.

 You can also avoid a lot of paperwork by switching to a digital format.
 The Apple Pencil makes it easy to capture signatures on forms.